ibm-cloud-docs/cis/getting-started.md

 * **Standard Next** (Replaces deprecated Standard plan)
 * **No-cost Trial**

 The **No-cost Trial** expires after 30 days, at which point you can upgrade to a plan that best suits your needs.
-A single Standard or Standard Next instance can manage one domain.
-You can create as many Standard or Standard Next service instances as you want within a single account, each managing a single domain.
-The **Enterprise Plans** allow you to manage multiple domains in a single service instance.

-Before creating a **Standard** plan, remember that this plan is deprecated and will eventually reach end-of-support.
-{: important}
+The trial plan instance will have the same features available as a **Standard Next** plan instance would.
+Both the **Standard Next** and **Enterprise Plans** (except for **Enterprise Usage** plan) have a single domain included, but will allow you to onboard multiple domains under a single service instance for a cost.

 Select **Create** on the **Overview** screen to begin provisioning your account.